orangecms/arm-cpu/README.md

 a specific kernel version unless we want to spend time on figuring things out.
 That is out of the scope of this project and we focus on the userland bits. :-)

+For more details on `cpu`, have a look at the [chapter of the LinuxBoot book]( https://github.com/linuxboot/book/tree/master/cpu) explaining it.
+In fact, this project can be seen as an implementation of [LinuxBoot](https://linuxboot.org), since it involves booting a system involving [Linux](https://kernel.org).
+You can `chroot` into another rootfs or `kexec` another kernel / image.

 ## Gaining Access

 Connect to the UART, e.g., using dupont wires and a USB serial adapter, and run